learn-co-curriculum/phase-1-html5-containers-lab/README.md

 within the `body` are non-semantic `div` and `span` tags.

 Your task is to read through the provided comments and add in the appropriate semantic tags.
-Run `learn test` to test your work and use the provided error messaging to work through the tests.
+Run `npm test` to test your work and use the provided error messaging to work through the tests.

 **Note:** there are a _few_ semantic tags in `index.html` not explicitly